You are writing your first Common Lisp program (welcome!) and you want to declare variables. What are your options?

 You can create such variables like this:

-(defparameter *connection*)
+(defvar *connection*)

-This defparameter
+This defvar

 form is correct.
 You didnât give any default

-value: the parameter is unbound.
+value: the variable is unbound.

 You can check if a variable (or a function) is bound with boundp